godzilla-reject/Mage-Metal_Backup/General Rules/Traits Catalog/General/Debilitating.md

 > [!infobox|left]+ Trait Entry
 > # `=this.file.name`
 > ###### Trait Information
 > Effects with this trait inflict a condition or have an effect that can completely remove a combatant from the conflict.
-Checks made to resist an option with this trait are **always** rolled with favor.
+Checks made to resist an option with this trait are rolled with favor.